Ada-Developers-Academy/core-unit-3/react-components/components.md

 - Information about the class
 - A list of students and their details (name, birthday)

-Both of these list items can create great React components!
+Both of these features can make great React components!
 Sofia will plan to create two components.

-She'll start with creating the component to display a list of students and their details.
+She'll start with creating the component that displays a list of students and their details.
 While she's planning, Sofia will pick the name of her component.

 Conventionally, React components are named with CapitalCamelCase.
 Sofia will name this component `StudentList`.